Mrs. Thomas Gage

 Mrs. Thomas Gage is a 1771 oil painting on canvas by John Singleton Copley.

 The portrait depicts Margaret Kemble Gage, the American-born wife of the British General Thomas Gage, commander-in-chief of the British forces in North America.
-It was executed in New York during a six-month stay there by Bostonian Copley.
+It was painted in New York during a six-month stay there by Bostonian Copley.
+The work was displayed at the Society of Artists Exhibition of 1772 in London.